robert-sokol/dotfiles/README.md

 `git clone https://github.com/robert-sokol/dotfiles.git "$HOME"/.cfg`,
 and run `install-conf.sh` .
 The script will create backups of the current configs in "$HOME/.config-backup/", and move all dotfiles to the proper locations in your "$HOME".

+Vim will show syntax errors after first loading, due to missing plugin installs.
+To install plugins, run `:PlugInstall` in vim and reload.